asreview/asreview/docs/source/lab/about.rst

    features like authentication and AI-aided screening with multiple reviewers.

-3. **Datasets**: Access a collection of datasets for research purposes, including the Synergy dataset available on the `SYNERGY repository
+3. **Datasets**: Access a collection of datasets for research purposes, including the SYNERGY+ dataset available on the `SYNERGY+ repository
    <https://github.com/asreview/synergy-dataset>`__.

 4. **Extensions**: Extend ASReview LAB with new models, subcommands, and